choll/xtr/docs/_sources/guide.rst.txt

 -------------

  * All functions in :cpp:class:`xtr::logger` are thread-safe.
- * No functions in :cpp:class:`xtr::logger::sink` are thread-safe other than
+ * No functions in :cpp:class:`xtr::sink` are thread-safe other than
    ::cpp:class:`xtr::logger::level` and ::cpp:class:`xtr::logger::set_level`.
    This is because each thread is expected to have its own independent sink (or set of sinks).